An inverse problem for the minimal surface equation: Preliminaries for the higher order linearization

 \section{Preliminaries for the higher order linearization}

 In this section we use the method of higher order linearization on the minimal surface equation derived in the previous section.
-From now on, assume that $\Om\subset\R^{n-1}$ is an open and bounded set.
+From now on, assume that $\Om\subset\R^{n-1}$ is a bounded domain.
 Let us start by looking at the assumptions of Proposition \ref{well-pos prop}, where it is assumed that $u\equiv0$ is a solution to \eqref{minsurfequ}.
 This leads to the condition that

 which can be seen as follows.
 For a constant function $u\colon\Om\to\R, u(x')=d$ to be a solution to \eqref{minsurfequ} is equivalent with

 which is equivalent with $\partial_{x_n}c(x',d)=0$ for all $x'\in\Om$.
 The assumption \eqref{c oletus} comes by setting $d=0$.